 And how do you avoid Insta cliches?

-I think it’s all about who you follow and *avoiding the Explore page*!
+It’s all about who you follow and *avoiding the Explore page*!
 I find that the Explore page is a carbon copy of Instagram trends with everybody doing the same thing so I rarely venture into that territory.

-I also make it a habit to follow fellow creatives who think outside the norm and who offer something different and unique.
+Also make it a habit to follow fellow creatives who think outside the norm and who offer something different and unique.
 It keeps my feed fresh every time I scroll and means I can avoid looking at the same kinds of images over and over, which would impact my decision-making when creating content.

 “I make it a habit to follow fellow creatives who think outside the norm and who offer something different and unique.”

-So which accounts do you like following?
+Which other body confidence accounts do you like following?

-What’s your strategy when it comes to stories?
+What’s your strategy when it comes to Stories?

-I keep it very simple on stories.
+I keep it very simple on Stories.
 I mainly use it to highlight events I go to or to upload content created with brands.
 A lot of the time, I use it to talk about random things that happen to me or about specific social justice issues.
 It’s also a great way to highlight others’ Instagram posts too!

-I’m a big fan of the music tool on stories.
+I’m a big fan of the music tool on Stories.
 It adds an interactive and personal element to your content, especially if you’re sharing a video that is showing off an outfit or a product.
 I also use Unfold – it’s a beautiful app that offers stunning layouts to frame your content within.
 It’s very simple and minimalistic but can make a huge difference to standing out.